whoswendy/WendyHu_Symposium2017_Journal/README.md

      Started coding some classes

    Need to Do:

      Plan out all the classes that are needed

      Plan out display of map (not sure how we will display the map as pieces of states put together or just use rectangles...)
      Distribution of work

+5/08/17
+Goals for today:
+  Get addition members onto git repository
+  Plan out roles of each member
+  How are we going to draw out the map of the US??